BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page3.md

     this.horizontalAxis = 0;
 }
 ```
-Inside of [_updateFromKeyboard()]() we're checking for whether our arrow keys have been pressed by looking at the value that's in our inputMap.
+Inside of [_updateFromKeyboard](https://github.com/BabylonJS/SummerFestival/blob/a0abccc2efbb7399820efe2e25f53bb5b4a02500/src/inputController.ts#L69) we're checking for whether our arrow keys have been pressed by looking at the value that's in our inputMap.
 The up and down arrows are checking the vertical inputs which correspond to forward and backwards movement.
 The left and right arrows are checking for horizontal movement.
 As we press the key, we want to lerp the value so that it has a smoother transition.
 We are doing a couple different things here:
 1. As you hold the key, it gradually increases the value to 1 or -1.
 2. We're keeping track of which axis/direction we were moving in
 3. If we don't detect any inputs in an axis, we set both the direction and value to 0

 ## Basic Movement Setup
 Now that we can detect our inputs, we need to implement what to do when those inputs are detected.
-We'll be focusing on the [updateFromControls]() function inside of characterController.ts.
+We'll be focusing on the [updateFromControls](https://github.com/BabylonJS/SummerFestival/blob/a0abccc2efbb7399820efe2e25f53bb5b4a02500/src/characterController.ts#L158) function inside of **characterController.ts**.
 ### Input
 ```javascript
 this._moveDirection = Vector3.Zero(); // vector that holds movement information